kubestellar/kubestellar/docs/content/direct/example-wecs.md

     until you see that the certificate signing requests (CSR) for both cluster1 and cluster2 exist.
     Note that the CSRs condition is supposed to be `Pending` until you approve them in step 4.

-3. Once the CSRs are created approve the csrs to complete the cluster registration with the command:
+3. Once the CSRs are created, approve the CSRs complete the cluster registration with the command:

     ```shell
     clusteradm --context its1 accept --clusters cluster1